richchapler/AzureSolutionsDocumentation/docs/wip/AI_Vision_Lab/AI_Vision_Lab.md

 ### 2.1.2 Pro Code

-#### Step 1: Ensure Your Notebook is Open
+#### Step 1: Notebook

-Before proceeding, make sure you have a Jupyter Notebook open in Visual Studio Code:

-1. In Visual Studio Code, click File > New File.
-2. Search for and select Jupyter Notebook.
+In Visual Studio Code, click File > New File, then search for and select Jupyter Notebook.

-3. Save the file as `ai_vision.ipynb`.
+Save the new file as `ai_vision.ipynb`.

 -------------------------

-#### Step 2: Create the .env File (if needed)
+#### Step 2: `.env` File

-Click + Markdown and paste the following annotation into the resulting cell:
+Click "+ Markdown" and paste the following annotation into the resulting cell:

 ```markdown
 ## `.env` File